 While not as broad as the Takata recall, the Continental recall still affects more than five million vehicles worldwide, including about two million in the United States.

-Honda, Fiat Chrysler Automotive, and Mercedes-Benz all utilized the defective Continental airbags.
-Mazda and Volvo may also be affected, but have yet to announce recalls.
+Honda, Fiat Chrysler Automotive, Mercedes-Benz, and Mazda all utilized the defective Continental airbags.
+Volvo may also be affected, but have yet to announce recalls.
 Contrary to an early report, Kia vehicles are not affected.

 Thus far, the following models have been recalled: